Two-alarm fire destroys trailers at South Jersey campground

 UPPER TWP., New Jersey (WPVI) -- Fire officials are investigating a two-alarm blaze that ravaged a campground in Cape May County, New Jersey.

 The flames broke out around 3:30 p.m.
-Tuesday at the Seaview Shores Campground in the unit block of Corsons Tavern Road in Upper Township.
+Tuesday at the Seaville Shores Campground in the unit block of Corsons Tavern Road in Upper Township.

 The view from Chopper 6 showed several trailers destroyed.